statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 \subsubsection{R$_{50}$, R$_{20}$, and R$_{80}$}

 The half-light radius $R_{50}$, as well as $R_{20}$, and $R_{80}$, are isophotal radii measuring regions containing 50\%, 20\%, and 80\% of the galaxy's light respectively.
 Isophotes are calculated about the asymmetry centre ($\mathbf{x}_0^A$, Sec. \ref{sec:centre}).
-Calculating a percentile of a galaxy's light requires knowing the extent of the \textit{total} flux as well, so \textsc{statmorph} defines the total flux as the light contained within \texttt{petro\_extent\_cas} of $R_{p,\circ}$. $R_{50}$ is commonly used as a half-light radius, while $R_{20}$ and $R_{80}$ are uncommon on their own and are mainly used to calculate the Concentration parameter (Sec. \ref{sec:concentration}).
+Calculating a percentile of a galaxy's light requires knowing the extent of the \textit{total} flux as well, so \texttt{statmorph} defines the total flux as the light contained within \texttt{petro\_extent\_cas} of $R_{p,\circ}$. \new{In this work, we used the default value of 1.5.} $R_{50}$ is commonly used as a half-light radius, while $R_{20}$ and $R_{80}$ are uncommon on their own and are mainly used to calculate the Concentration parameter (Sec. \ref{sec:concentration}).

 For readability of this paper, we do not show all fit results of these radii or all of the correction functions, which are available online.
 Here we show the error in $R_{20}$ in the middle panel of Fig. \ref{fig:r_grid} -- qualitatively, the other parameters behave the same way but with a weaker bias.
 Perhaps unsurprisingly, since it depends on $R_p$, $R_{20}$ is extremely sensitive to resolution.
-While $R_p$ is overestimated by at most 30\%, $R_{20}$ is overestimated by \new{more than} 100\% when there are fewer than 5 resolution elements.
-The measurement appears to slowly converge in well-resolved imaging although not entirely; there is \new{an approximately} $5\%$ bias between our baseline images and images at higher resolutions.
+While $R_p$ is overestimated by at most 30\%, $R_{20}$ is overestimated by more than 100\% when there are fewer than 5 resolution elements.
+The measurement appears to slowly converge in well-resolved imaging although not entirely; there is an approximately $5\%$ bias between our baseline images and images at higher resolutions.
 The behavior of $R_{50}$ and $R_{80}$ is qualitatively the same, with a bias reaching 50\% and 25\% at \reseff{}$<5$ respectively.

 The only other study discussing $R_{20}$ is \cite{Bershady2000}, who also note that smaller percentile isophotes are more sensitive to resolution, but find that even $R_{20}$ is stable at \reseff{}$\sim$10.
 However, \cite{Bershady2000} simply downsampled their images to investigate the resolution dependence, rather than also including the effect of the PSF.
 The stark difference between our results and those of \cite{Bershady2000} strongly indicate that the bias is caused by the PSF, and could be potentially remedied if the effect of the PSF was accounted for (as it is in the S\'ersic fit, see below).